thorlindberg/thesis/dissertation/4-1 background-case.md

 {"sec":"Collaboration, Case and Source Material"}

-As seen in {"ref":"organisation"}, there are two identifiable hierarchies that form a relationship between case partner and development.
+As seen in figure {"ref":"organisation"}, there are two identifiable hierarchies that form a relationship between case partner and development.
 The top half of this diagram flows from partner to a formulated case.
 The bottom half of this diagram flows from developer to a product delivery.

 {"fig":"organisation","url":"figures/organisation.png","caption":"Hierarchical and structural relationship between development company and case partners.","width":"100%"}